Looking for support for your finance function? Book a time with an expert.

 Here's what can be surprising about the Gordon Growth Model

-The Gordon Growth Model makes that promise explicit.
+The Gordon Growth Model articulates this promise.

 Think about those boardroom conversations where GGM analysis completely reframed dividend discussions.